vitormanfredini/game-cpp-sdl/README.md

 - when firing a projectile, fire it from the center of the Character (instead of the base) and calculate its direction also from that position so it doesn't miss the target.
 - bug: sometimes it doesn't find the closest enemy and fires at an enemy far away
 - render enemies from bottom to top (so they don't stay in front of others even though they are in the back)
+- FUTURE: keep renderables from last frame in a buffer, if rendering is faster than updates, use last and current renderables to predict where everything will be. (that allows for higher framerates without changing the update rate)

 # Rendering specifics